Note on initial conditions for small-field inflation: Quantum initial conditions on ultra slow-roll plateaux

 where \be x_{\rm i} \equiv \frac{\sqrt{\left< \phi^2_{\rm i} \right>} }{H/2\pi} \quad\text\&\quad q_{\rm i} \equiv \frac{\sqrt{\left< \phi'^2_{\rm i} \right>} }{H/2\pi}, \ee with $0\leq q_{\rm i} \leq \frac12 \sqrt{1-e^{-4N_{\rm c}}} $.

-Before passing to a specific example, a few comments are in order.
-Firstly, note that another way to obtain the qualitative form of the correlators is the stochastic formalism\footnote{Indeed, in the $N_{\rm i}\to0$ limit, the field $2$-point function~\eqref{2ptint} can be considered as a solution to a Langevin equation of the form $\dot\phi=n(t)$, where $n(t)$ is a unit-normalised Gaussian noise with variance $\sigma^2\propto t$.} introduced in~\cite{Starobinsky:1986fx}.
+Before passing to a specific example, where we draw initial conditions from~\eqref{ph-sp-curve}, a few comments are in order.
+First, note that another way to obtain the qualitative form of the correlators is the stochastic formalism\footnote{Indeed, in the $N_{\rm i}\to0$ limit, the field $2$-point function~\eqref{2ptint} can be considered as a solution to a Langevin equation of the form $\dot\phi=n(t)$, where $n(t)$ is a unit-normalised Gaussian noise with variance $\sigma^2\propto t$.} introduced in~\cite{Starobinsky:1986fx}.
 This approach captures correctly the cutoff dependence of the $2$-point functions~\eqref{2ptint} and~\eqref{dotphi2m0} but disagrees in the numerical coefficients as a result of the different treatment of short modes~\cite{Habib:1992ci}.

-Secondly, in Ref.~\cite{Habib:1992ci}, the field and leading-order velocity correlators~\eqref{2ptint}, \eqref{dotphi2m0} were derived in the context of a scalar field on an expanding spacetime for a general UV cutoff.
+Second, in Ref.~\cite{Habib:1992ci}, the field and leading-order velocity correlators~\eqref{2ptint}, \eqref{dotphi2m0} were derived in the context of a scalar field on an expanding spacetime for a general UV cutoff.
 Here, we have placed the computation in the context of initial conditions for inflation, via the argument presented in the previous section, while taking into account the physical meaning of the cutoffs and the tachyonic nature of the mass correction.
 By doing so one can then view the IR cutoff as a parameter running along the one-dimensional phase-space~\eqref{ph-sp-curve} setting the initial point of the observable inflationary trajectory.